 ERC-7702 Integration

-EIP-7702 lets an EOA temporarily act as a smart contract for a single transaction.
-Permit3 ships native support for this pattern.
-An EOA can invoke Permit3 as part of a 7702 delegation, combining permission and execution in one transaction with no upfront smart-account deployment.
+Permit3 ships native support for EIP-7702, the upgrade that lets an EOA temporarily act as a smart contract for a single transaction.
+An EOA can invoke Permit3 as part of a 7702 delegation, combining permission and execution in one transaction without deploying a separate smart account.

 For apps that want account-abstraction UX without forcing users into a separate smart wallet, this is the cleanest integration path.

-Permit2 predates 7702 and has no native integration, so teams that want combined permit and execute flows have to build the glue themselves.
+Permit2 predates 7702 and has no native integration, so teams that want combined permit-and-execute flows have to build the glue themselves.

 Backward Compatibility: What Actually Changes

-• An app that accepts Permit2 signatures can swap the contract address to Permit3 and accept both Permit2-style and Permit3-style signatures without user-facing changes.
+An app that accepts Permit2 signatures can swap the contract address to Permit3 and accept both Permit2-style and Permit3-style signatures without user-facing changes.

-• Wallets that already sign Permit2 messages can continue signing them; Permit3 will process them correctly.
+Wallets that already sign Permit2 messages can continue signing them; Permit3 will process them correctly.

-• Cross-chain functionality is strictly additive.
+Cross-chain functionality is strictly additive.
 Apps that only use single-chain permits pay no extra cost for the multichain capability they are not using.

 This is the pragmatic choice that makes adoption realistic.
 A team that already shipped Permit2 does not need to re-audit their spender contract logic to upgrade to Permit3.
 The signature verification path is the same.
 The new capabilities (Merkle proofs, expanded allowance modes, multi-token) are opt-in.